 3321.
-SOCIAL WORK PRACTICE I: INDIVIDUALS AND SMALL GROUPS (3-0) 3 hours credit Theories of social work practice.
+SOCIAL WORK PRACTICE I: INDIVIDUALS AND SMALL GROUPS (3-0) 3 hours credit - Theories of social work practice.
 The utilization of individual and small group methodologies in diagnosis and treatment in diverse settings.
 Prerequisites: SOWK 2311, 2313, 3311, or permission of the instructor.

-SOCIAL WORK PRACTICE II: COMMUNITY ORGANIZATION AND ADMINISTRA-3322 TION (3-0) 3 hours credit - The theory and practice of social change at the community level, including a sociological analysis of bureaucracies as collectivities of power, and of the community as a social phenomenon.
+3322.
+SOCIAL WORK PRACTICE II: COMMUNITY ORGANIZATION AND ADMINISTRA-TION (3-0) 3 hours credit - The theory and practice of social change at the community level, including a social glanalysis of bureaucracies as collectivities of power, and of the community as a social phenomenon.
 Three models of community organization - community development, social action, and social planning - will be emphasized including methods of resource delivery and redistribution.
 Prerequisites: SOWK 2311, 2313, 3311, or permission of instructor.
+3323.
+PARENTAL AND CHILD HEALTH (3-0) 3 hours credit - Human development from con-

 3323.
 PARENTAL AND CHILD HEALTH (3-0) 3 hours credit - Human development from conception through early adulthood.
 The physical, social, and psychological changes experienced by mothers and fathers in meeting the needs of the developing child.
-Prerequisite: SOCI 1311 or permission of the instructor
+Prerequisite: SOCI 1311 or permission of the instructor.